hvqzao/report-ng/README.md

 like Pentest.Name, Pentest.Version etc. If at least one Pentest.* will be present and filled, block will be left, otherwise it will be removed from generated report.

+Counters

+When needed, summary.[finding].property# counter could be added to show lists volume.

 ## Content and Knowledge Base preparation